 By Roger Cox, Editor

 The digital video of my strokes begins with footage of Novak Djokovic, Roger Federer, and Rafael Nadal as examples of the "modern game."
 I'd first seen this video on an iPad on court immediately after it had been shot, but now I'm viewing it on my home computer via a link in an email sent after I'd left.
-There's a voiceover by Jimmy Royalty, the pro who shot the video, analyzing my strokes and pointing out the improvements needed to make them more effective.
+There's a voiceover by the then head of adult programming, the pro who shot the video, analyzing my strokes and pointing out the improvements needed to make them more effective.
 As part of championing the modern game, the IMG Bollettieri Tennis Academy has also adopted modern technology to enhance its teaching.

 Pro Shop: 941-755-1000